AntaresSimulatorTeam/antares-doc/docs/reference/area.md

 Average cost of failure for each area of the study (or value of lost of load VOLL).

 !!! tip
-    It is better if the unsupplied energy cost is much larger than the cost of the most expersive generating plant of the area.
+    It is recommended that the unsupplied energy cost is much larger than the cost of the most expensive generating plant of the area, otherwise such plant will never be activated.

 #### Spilled (€/MWh)